Rare events algorithm study of extreme double jet summers and their connection to heatwaves over the Northern Hemisphere: Results

 \subsection{Persistent double jet associated to strong polar cyclonic anomalies}

 In the previous section we investigated the link between persistent double jets and heatwaves.
 In this section, we focus on the link between double jets and persistent \SI{500}{\hecto \pascal} geopotential height anomaly ($Z_{500}$).
-Similarly to what has been done in the previous section, we computed the accumulated double jet index as described in \cref{subsec:dji_def} for durations ranging from 1 to 90 days, we define a double jet state as one for which the amplitude $D$ exceeds the 95th percentile and we then composite the $Z_{500}$.
+Similarly to what has been done in the previous section, we computed the accumulated double jet index as described in \cref{subsec:dji_def} for durations ranging from 1 to 90 days (by taking the temporal average of daily data over a fixed duration), we define a double jet state as one for which the amplitude $D$ exceeds the 95th percentile and we then composite the $Z_{500}$.
 Results for 1-day events were shown already in \cref{subsec:dji_cesm_era}.
 Here we extend the analysis up to persistent seasonal events.
-The composites are shown in \cref{fig:zg500-ortho}.
+The composites are shown in \cref{fig:zg500-ortho} for CESM1.2 and in \cref{fig:zg500-ortho-era} for ERA5.
 From these maps, we see that no matter the duration of the double jet events, they are associated with a wave 3 pattern in the $Z_{500}$ at the midlatitudes and a strong low pressure wave zero on the polar cap.
 As we increase the duration of the double jet events, we observe a reduced amplitude in the $Z_{500}$ pattern.

 However, despite the reduced amplitude of the wave, it becomes more global as the double jet events span over an entire season.
 To check that, we take a latitudinal average over the sector 55$^\circ$N-70$^\circ$N of the composite maps in \cref{fig:zg500-ortho}.
 The result is shown in \cref{fig:averaged_zg_T}a, alongside the \SI{500}{\hecto \pascal} climatological stationary wave for reference (dotted line).
-We see that the Scandinavian peak of double-jet related anomaly pattern interferes positively with the climatological stationary waves, while the Siberian peak is more of an eastward shift, and the Canadian peak mostly a negative interference of the climatological positive stationary wave peaks.
+We see that the Scandinavian peak of double jet related anomaly pattern interferes positively with the climatological stationary waves, while the Siberian peak is more of an eastward shift, and the Canadian peak mostly a negative interference of the climatological positive stationary wave peaks.
 The phasing relative to climatology being strongest for the Scandinavian peak and weakest for the Canadian one might explain there being the largest percentage co-occurrence between the double jet and heatwaves for the former and the smallest co-occurrence for the latter.